-WELCOME FROM OUR CHAIRMAN –
+WELCOME FROM CHAIRMAN –

 Thank you for visiting our website.
 I am pleased to report continued progress in research and education and to see that many research initiatives instigated with the financial support of the Orthopaedic Institute are thriving.
 More importantly, now in their post-research phase, they are being integrated into the core clinical work of the Robert Jones and Agnes Hunt Orthopaedic Hospital, a long standing centre of excellence in world orthopaedics.